CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-overview.md

 As Tonatiuh++ development accelerates, one of the key goals is to streamline the build process even further by:

-- providing prebuilt installers,
+- Providing prebuilt installers
-- integrating continuous integration pipelines,
+- Integrating continuous integration pipelines
-- improving platform packaging, and
+- Improving platform packaging
-- ensuring long-term reproducibility of builds.
+- Ensuring long-term reproducibility of builds

 In the meantime, building from source remains the most reliable way to obtain the latest version of Tonatiuh++ and participate in its development.